AerialMantis/aerialmantis.github.io/_posts/2015-11-22-template-instantiation.md

 }
 {% endhighlight cpp %}

-Here the template parameter ‘T’ is determined from the explicit template explicit argument ‘float’.
+Here the template parameter `T` is determined from the explicit template explicit argument `float`.

 ## Deduction of Non-Explicit Template Arguments